GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     offending request handler thread so you can work out where the request is blocking.

+    The stack-trace dump is skipped when :doc:`WSGIFreeThreading` is active for the process.
+Walking interpreter thread frames relies on the GIL to keep those frames stable while they are being read, and that guarantee is gone when free-threading is active.

     See also ``deadlock-timeout`` for handling cases where a Python C extension wedges the GIL — the injection mechanism cannot recover those, but ``deadlock-timeout`` will detect the wedge and restart